Welcome to Milford Lodge No. 165, Free & Accepted Masons

 and provides additional degrees: Mark Master Mason, Past Master,

-Most Excellent Master, and Royal Arch Mason.
+and Royal Arch Mason.
 It is considered a

 significant and complementary part of the overall Masonic journey.